aymuos15/aymuos15/README.md

 ### Hi!
 I'm Soumya (Shomo) Kundu! 😄 :sparkles:
-#### I'm currently focused on researching about Neural Net Compression, Medical Image Analysis and Deep Learning for High Energy Physics.
+#### I'm currently focused on researching about  Medical Image Analysis, Deep Learning for High Energy Physics and Neural Net Compression.
 #### My other interests are Self-Supervised learning and Explainable AI.
 #### I also love Food :pizza:, Music :musical_keyboard: and Football :soccer:.